fanama/python-flask-virtualenv/README.md

 ## Activate the envirement

-from your project directory run :
+from your envirement directory run :
 - source /bin/activate